fang-charles/pokemon-party-manager/README.md

 ## See Project Report for Instructions

-In the project directory, you can run:
+In the project report, we have more detailed instructions on how to view this project

 ### `yarn start`